Comet Encke (2P/Encke)

 A periodic comet, with the shortest orbital period - it takes 3.3 years to complete a single orbit around the Sun - Encke's comet was discovered in 1786 by French astronomer, Pierre Méchain.
 However, unlike its counterparts, Encke was named not after its discoverer, but after Johann Franz Encke, a German astronomer who calculated its orbit.

-Encke's comet will not get bright enough to be seen by the naked eye.
-However, observers with binoculars will be able to see the comet clearly.Encke is a Northern Hemisphere comet.
-People in the Southern Hemisphere will not be able to view it this year.
+Encke's comet did not get bright enough to be seen by the naked eye.
+However, observers with binoculars were able to see the comet clearly.

 The best time to view Encke is during pre dawn hours in the month of November.